ibm-cloud-docs/account/iam-securityquestions.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # Enabling MFA security questions for a user
 {: #questions}

 As an administrator with the correct access, you can enable the option for a user to be prompted for security questions and answers at login.
 This type of multifactor authentication (MFA) is required only for the account where the setting is enabled.
 {: shortdesc}

 For more information about your MFA options, see [Types of multifactor authentication](/docs/account?topic=account-types).